doc4d/docs/docs/API/HTTPAgentClass.md

 var $options:={}
 $options.maxSockets:=5 //5 is the maximum number of sockets per server
 $options.maxTotalSockets:=10 //10 is the maximum number of sockets for the agent
-$options.validateTLSCertificate:=True //To validate the sever's certificate
+$options.validateTLSCertificate:=True //To validate the server's certificate

 var $myAgent:=4D.HTTPAgent.new($options)